The Promise of a Better Tomorrow

 - The stages of dementia and the care that’s needed for each stage.

 - Communication and how it should change with those who have dementia.
 For example, why it’s important to use short sentences.
 Following the “embrace the reality” model of communicating, there are three questions that you can ask your loved one that will save you stress.

 - The important safety measures you should take in your home – and where to purchase items that can be helpful.

 - Family dynamics and how they change when caring for someone with dementia.

 - Decision-fatigue – what it is and how to overcome it.

 - Respite care and how to work as a family unit to care for the loved one with dementia.

-- Dementia research and additional resources are available in the community.
+- Dementia research and additional resources that are available in the community.

-“I worked with Linda Lundeen, HCAN’s Care Advocate Success Trainer, to develop this class.
-My family experience led my drive.
+“I came at this from my family experience.
 I had two family members with dementia – one had Alzheimer’s and one had Parkinson’s.
 Linda added to that with her 40 years of experience caring for seniors,” Goetz said.
-“It’s a high-touch class because we do a couple of activities, which makes it important to meet in person.
-We also find that people have a lot of questions, so being able to answer that face-to-face and establish a relationship is also important.
+“It’s a high-touch class, because we do a couple of activities, which makes it important to meet in person.
+We also find that people have a lot of questions, so being able to answer those face-to-face and establish a relationship is also important.
 There’s a lot of emotion – laughing about wonderful memories and also some tears about their reality has changed”